W01fw00d/escaping_boredom/README.md

 2. Deploy Front App

 ```
-npm run front
+npm run dev-front
 ```

 3. Deploy Back App

-Run mongod and then:
+Launch a mongoDB and then:

 ```
-npm run back
+npm run dev-back
 ```

 If you need to restart the server: